 If the video isn’t playing properly click here.

-- Pray.
 Make conscious contact with your Higher Power if that’s part of your lifestyle.
 This works well for me because spirituality is a major part of who I am.
-If you don’t feel a connection with a Higher Power, spend some time mindfully meditating or quietly contemplating the options you’re considering.
+If consulting God isn’t your thing, spend some time mindfully meditating or quietly contemplating the options you’re considering.

-- Consult mentors.
 Don’t try to fix the stuff in your head with the stuff in your head.
 That typically doesn’t produce great results.
 I made many poor career decisions—large and small—by relying too much on my own thoughts and feelings.Talk to people who have lots of experience and expertise.
 Seek a real career mentor if you don’t already have one.
-It takes guts to reach out and ask for help, but eventually you’ll surround yourself with experts who are kind and supportive.
+It takes guts to reach out and ask for help.
+Eventually you’ll surround yourself with experts who are kind and supportive.
 And you’ll give back to others, too.
 That’s what networking is all about!

-- Do research thoroughly, whether it’s researching a company, a position, the financial impact of your decision, or the impact of your decision on your family.
+Whether it’s researching a company, a position, the financial impact of your decision, or the impact of your decision on your family, don’t skimp on research.
 Simply perusing a company website isn’t going to cut it.
 You should reach out and talk to people who work at the company you’re considering aligning yourself with.
 Crunch numbers.
 This is due diligence, and if you don’t do thorough research, you may regret it.